 - Moderators will look at overt discrimination very harshly.
-Blatant forms of racism, sexism, homophobia, or any other sort of hatred towards a group of people(s) will not be tolerated, and will be met with firm moderation.
+Blatant forms of racism, sexism, homophobia, or any other sort of hatred towards a group of people(s) will not be tolerated and will be met with firm moderation.

-10. Staff And Website Abuse - This is any unnecessary attacks or insults on Staff Members concerning Site Duties or attacking the Site itself.
+10. Staff and Website Abuse - This is any unnecessary attacks or insults on Staff Members concerning Site Duties or attacking the Site itself.

 - Do not attack Staff.
-If there is a problem with anything done on (or to) VGChartz, we can have someone take a look at it.
+If there is a problem with anything done on (or to) VGChartz, we can have someone look at it.
 Some critiquing is okay (such as suggestions for site databases/fixes), but that's the extent of it.
 No bullying or continuous badgering will be allowed.
 This includes PMs, thread posts, wall posts, and any other Staff related conversation.
 A Head Moderator or Site Administrator can act against you should this be ignored or violated.

 - Do not attack the website.
 Reasonable debate based on facts is acceptable, but repeated attacks and negative comments about the website will not be tolerated.
-People are here to discuss games and sales, and doing nothing but attacking the site is disruptive to those who are trying to participate in a discussion.
+People are here to discuss games and sales and doing nothing but attacking the site is disruptive to those who are trying to participate in a discussion.
 As with Staff, this also applies to PMs, thread posts, wall posts, and any other Site-related conversation.

-- *THREATS OR ACTS OF RETALIATION/REVENGE ON ANY STAFF MEMBER (SUCH AS BLACKMAIL, HACKING, OR ANY TYPE OF POTENTIAL VIOLENCE) WILL BE MET WITH THE HARSHEST PENALTIES.
-We are happy to give controversial situations another look, but will not tolerate any threats whatsoever.
+*THREATS OR ACTS OF RETALIATION/REVENGE ON ANY STAFF MEMBER (SUCH AS BLACKMAIL, HACKING, OR ANY TYPE OF POTENTIAL VIOLENCE) WILL BE MET WITH THE HARSHEST PENALTIES.
+We are happy to give controversial situations another look but will not tolerate any threats whatsoever.
 Violating this will result in a Permanent Ban from the Site by a Head Moderator or Site Administrator.
 No exceptions to this.